-Note: students could complete both options - one as a requirement and the other as an elective.
-Histology: 3 units total 3 CMM 510 - (Human Histology: an Introduction to Pathology) Summer Pre-Session, OR the following series of 1 unit courses: hybrid; Fall '21: online with optional live session/office hours CMM 547 - (Histology Basics - 1 unit online) Fall/Summer/Spring 1 CMM 548 - (Histology of the Digestive and Respiratory Systems-1 unit Fall/Summer/Spring 1 online) - CMM 549 - (Histology of the Urogenital and Endocrine Systems - 1 unit, Fall/Summer/Spring 1 online) Note: all three online courses must be taken to fulfill this requirement and cannot be combined with CMM 510 for credit Microscopy: 3 units total Craving 1 CMM 541 - Bright-Field Microscopy - Spring 5W1, 1 unit, online) Spring 1 CMIM 542 - Fundamentals of Digital Imaging - Spring 5W3, 1 unit, online) Spring 1 CIVINI 546 - Fluorescence Microscopy - Spring SW2, 1 unit, Online) Spring 1 noie: CMM 541 - Bright-Field Microscopy is required bejore taking 546 & 542 phor completion of civily 5050, a course no longer offered, also julifins the Cell Biology: up to 4 upits total CMM 504 - Cell Biology of Disease - 3 units Summer 5W2 in-person Summer 5W-2 3 Note: this ontion is recommended C OR CMM 577 - Principles of Cell Biology - 4 units.
-Fall, in-person Fall 4 Note: this course is recommended for advanced students who already possess a background in cell and molecular biology Scientific Communication: 2 units total CMM 603 - The Art of Scientific Communication - 2 units, Spring, in-person Spring 2 Thesis - 5 UNITS Total 5 units CMM 910 - Thesis - Units may be taken any term; no more than 3 units/term All total Human Disease and Pathology: 4 units total CHOOSE ONE: PATH 515 - Mechanisms of Human Disease - 4 units, Spring, in-person - Spring 4 students interested in taking PATH 515 should complete their Histology series before registration CBIO 552 - Cancer Biology - 4 units, Fall, in-person Fall 4 Electives : 6 Units total: All 6
+CMM 535 - Genetic Medicine (1 UNIT; Fall, 5W3, online - Pre-requisites: CMM 503 and CMM 533) Fall 1 CMM 537 - Immunology Basics (1 unit, Spring7W1, online) Spring 1 CMM 550 - Inflammation and Immune Pathology (1 unit, Spring 7W2, online) Spring 1 This option is recommended for students who desire a training emphasis in the 0,0,0 - cell and molecular underpinnings of health and disease.
+Note : students could complete both options - one as a requirement and the other as an elective.
+Histology: 3 units total 2 CMM 510 - (Human Histology: an Introduction to Pathology) Summer Pre-Session, Fall 3 CMM 547 - (Histology Basics - 1 unit, online) As of Fall, '22, these 2 one-unit courses will no longer be taught, but they will count towards the requirement: 1 CMM 548 - (Histology of the Digestive and Respiratory Systems-1 unit, 1 online) 1 CMM 549 - (Histology of the Urogenital and Endocrine Systems - 1 unit, online) Note : students can take either CMM 510 or CMM 547, 548, and 549, but not all of the courses for credit.
+It is OK to take both CMM 547 AND CMM 510 though.
+Microscopy: 1 unit total As of Spring 2022, the requirement for microscopy is switching from '3 units' to 'at least 1 unit' Students interested in research are encouraged to take CMM 565.
+The requirement can be met through these courses: CMM 565 - Fundamentals of Light Microscopy and Digital Imaging (3 units) Spring 3 CIVINI 505 - Fundamentals of Light Microscopy and Digital Imaging (5 units) Spring 5 CMM 566 - Microscopy Basics for Biomedical Research (1 unit, fall 5W3, spring Fall 5W3 1 5W3) - As of Spring 2022, these 3 one-unit courses will no longer be taught, but they will count towards the requirement: CMM 541 - Bright-Field Microscopy 1 CMM 542 - Fundamentals of Digital Imaging - CMM 546 - Fluorescence Microscopy 1 1 Cell Biology: up to 4 units total 2 CMM 504 - Cell Biology of Disease - 3 units, Summer 5W2, in-person Summer 5W-2 3 Note : this option is recommended OR CMM 577 - Principles of Cell Biology - 4 units, Fall, in-person Fall 4 Note: this course is recommended for advanced students who already possess a background in cell and molecular biology Scientific Communication: 3 units total CMM 597 - Getting the Word Out on Science: Scientific Communication Spring 3 As of Spring 2024, this 2-unit course will no longer be taught, but it will count towards the requirement: CMM 603 - The Art of Scientific Communication - 2 units, Spring, in-person I

+Thesis - 5 UNITS Total 5 units

+CMM 910 - Thesis - Units may be taken any term; no more than 3 units/term All total

+Human Disease and Pathology: 4 units total

+CHOOSE ONE:

+PATH 515 - Mechanisms of Human Disease - 4 units, Spring, in-person - Spring 4

+students interested in taking PATH 515 should complete their Histology series

+before registration

+CBIO 552 - Cancer Biology - 4 units, Fall, in-person Fall 4

+Electives: 6 (or 5) Units total: All 5 or 6

+\\ Those taking only one unit of microscopy (CMM 566) will need two additional units of elective coursework (at least 7 or 8 total units).

+\\ Those taking CMM 597 rather than CMM 603 for Scientific Communication will only need 5 units of elective coursework.

-All CMM-MS students are required to take 6 or more units of elective credit.
+All CMM-MS students are required to take (5) or 6 or more units of elective credit.
 The following courses are recommended, but other coursework in the biomedical sciences and/or medicine may be appropriate and will also be considered.